spike1236/WnSOJ/README.md

    Publish job, edit it if it is need, and just wait until some qualified specialist will communicate with you by email or phone number.
 ### Profile
 In the profile, you can see user's username, email, phone number and statistics about problems: last 10 submissions and verdicts statistics.\
-Also you can change icon and password in your account.
+Also you can change icon and password in your account page.
 ### API
 Also, platform is rich for API.
 In API you can request: